-Consent means words or actions, freely and actively given by each party, which a reasonable person would interpret as a willingness to participate in agreed-upon sexual conduct.
+Consent means words or actions, affirmatively, unambiguously, and voluntarily spoken or engaged in by each party, which a reasonable person would interpret as a willingness to participate in agreed-upon sexual conduct.

-Consent is not present or valid when a person is incapable of giving consent because they are incapacitated by drugs or alcohol; when intimidation, threats, physical force, or other actions that a reasonable person in that person's circumstances would consider coercive are applied; when that person is placed in fear that any person will suffer imminent bodily injury; when a physical or mental condition is present such that the person cannot knowingly or voluntarily give consent; or when a person is under the age of 16.
+Consent is not present or valid when a person is incapable of giving consenting, as defined below; when intimidation, use of force, threat of force, or other actions that a reasonable person in that person's circumstances would consider coercive are applied; when that person is placed in fear that any person will suffer imminent bodily injury; when a physical or mental condition is present such that the person cannot knowingly or voluntarily give consent; or when a person is under the age of 16.
 Silence, non-communication, or a lack of resistance does not necessarily imply consent.
+Previous relationships or consent do not imply consent to future sexual conduct.
+Consent to one form of sexual activity does not imply consent to other forms of sexual activity.
+Consent can be revoked at any time.